virtual-academies/webrtc-sessions/README.md

 A web socket, or similar, full-duplex communication channel is required for WebRTC signaling.

+A simple [NodeJS Express WebSocket Server](https://github.com/renevatium/websocket) can be used to run the demos or for testing purposes.<br/>
-[WebSocket.in](https://www.websocket.in/) provides an open and free WebSocket server for all.
+[WebSocket.in](https://www.websocket.in/) provides an open and free WebSocket service.

 ## License

-This package is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+This package is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).<br/>
 Full license text can be found [here](https://creativecommons.org/licenses/by-nc/4.0/).